shifa26-09/PRD-SkillVerify-AI-Powered-LinkedIn-Skill-Verification-Platform/README.md

 - **Standalone value for job seekers from day one.** The Skill Gap Intelligence panel gives candidates a reason to verify even with zero recruiters on the platform.
 This avoids the classic two-sided marketplace cold-start problem.
 - **A compounding moat, not just a feature.** Recruiter-confirmed hiring outcomes feed back into the scoring model, so the weighting gets more accurate the longer the product runs.
 This is something a competitor can't copy by cloning the UI.

-## Tech

-Single-file HTML/CSS/vanilla JS.
-No build step, no dependencies.
-Open `index.html` directly in a browser or visit the live demo link above.

 ## Status

 Concept, prototype, and full PRD complete.
 Pre-build stage.
 This is a portfolio/case-study artifact, not a production product.